A3d0M3/BookLoop/README.md

 - Database: MySQL

 ## How to install and run the project locally
+### Clone

+- Clone this repo to your local machine using `https://github.com/A3d0M3/BookLoop.git`

 ## Have questions?
 If you would like to contribute to the development of this project, please create a pull request and we will consider it.
 Ideas and feedback are also welcome!